zacliu2023/OpenSeek/README.md

       - Synthesis Pipeline Optimization for the Paper (Arxiv) Domain
       - Synthetic Pipeline Optimization for the Wiki Domain
       - Synthesis Pipeline Optimization for the Webpage Domain
+  - Foundational Pretraining Data Plan
+    - We will continuously update our datasets, performance results, and data construction methodologies on Hugging Face for each version across multiple domains.
+If the construction methodology is contributed by external collaborators, we will acknowledge and credit the respective teams or individuals.The recommended directions for dataset iteration include:

+      - Building High-Quality Web Datasets
+        - Manual validation of dataset sample quality
+        - Benchmark-based Decontamination for web datasets
+        - Multi-dimensional quality definition and scoring for web data

+      - Building High-Quality Code Datasets
+        - Basic filtering and quality filtering
+        - Deduplication
+        - Decontamination

+      - Building High-Quality Mathematical Datasets
+        - Basic filtering and quality filtering
+        - Deduplication
+        - Decontamination

+🚀 This README clearly explains the collaborative data construction approach and the recommended iterations for dataset improvement.
+Let me know if you need any modifications! 😊
 Let's explore the infinite possibilities of large model training with the power of open source and promote continuous technological progress!

 <div align="center">